HICHENS, William Lionel

 Biographical Text

-Lionel Hichens was colonial civil servant who became chairman of the shipbuilding firm Cammell Laird.
+Lionel Hichens was a colonial civil servant who became chairman of the shipbuilding firm Cammell Laird.
 During the First World War he worked closely with the Ministry of Munitions.

 Hichens was born in St Leonard’s, Sussex, the son of an army surgeon.
 He was educated at Winchester College, and then from 1893 at New College, Oxford, where he read Greats.
 Graduating in 1898 he taught at Sherborne College.
 In 1899 after the outbreak of the Boer War, Hichens enlisted with the City Imperial Volunteers as a private in its bicycle section.
 In South Africa, he served as cyclist dispatch rider and scout.
 On one occasion he was ordered to travel alone more than a hundred miles into enemy territory to arrest a Boer commando leader.
 Hichens completed his mission successfully without a shot fired.